Mumbai: Cops foil woman's attempts to steal and then escape lock-up

-The woman was trying to steal a mobile phone from a commuter boarding a crowded train but was caught red-handed by a GRP official; although she escaped from the lock-up the next day, the police caught up with her in two days
+The 21-year-old was trying to steal a mobile from a commuter boarding a crowded train but was caught red-handed by a GRP official; although she escaped from lock-up, cops caught up with her in two days

 A 21-year-old petty thief just had the worst luck in the world.
 Not only was she arrested after a failed attempt to steal a mobile phone, when she escaped the police lock-up the next day, she had all of two days of freedom before the cops caught up with her again.

 On Thursday evening, the thief, Usha Kale tried to steal a mobile phone from a commuter boarding a crowded Virar-bound train from Dadar station.
 Convinced the jostling crowd would help hide the crime, Kale quietly unzipped the commuter’s purse and sneaked out her phone worth Rs 25,000.